cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 Research in Blockchain Technology: \
-This #link("https://youtu.be/bBC-nXj3Ng4?si=7UgRxuPQdJOzkzG4")[video] by #link("https://www.youtube.com/@3blue1brown")[3Blue1Brown] explains how blockchain technologies work behind the scene and different algoriths to power it
+This #link("https://youtu.be/bBC-nXj3Ng4?si=7UgRxuPQdJOzkzG4")[YouTube video] [#footnote[https://youtu.be/bBC-nXj3Ng4?si=7UgRxuPQdJOzkzG4]] by #link("https://www.youtube.com/@3blue1brown")[3Blue1Brown] explains how blockchain technologies work behind the scene and different algorithms to power it.

-I found this blockchain simulator CLI on GitHub (https://github.com/0xs34n/blockchain).
-I have downloaded
+I found this blockchain simulator Command Line Interface (CLI) on GitHub (https://github.com/0xs34n/blockchain) by Sean.
+I have forked the repository and ran it on my local machine using `node.js`.
+The simulator offers a basic understanding of blockchain technologies with features like possessing blockchains and connecting to peers in different networks.
+However, it doesn't contain features such as transactions of blockchains or the process of mining blockchains.
 #image("images/SeanCLI.png")
 #image("images/SeanP2P.png")
 In this image, Sean's Blockchain simulator has shown the connection between different ports in local host.
 However, there is not any features that allow different ports to interact, like trading blocks.
 It also doesn't allow user to see other's user blocks.